We love everything about making waffles from scratch, and this recipe is a good reason why.

 Make the Blueberry Syrup

-• Bring to a boil and then reduce heat to maintain a simmer to allow the mixture to thicken slightly, about 5 minutes.
+- Bring to a boil and then reduce heat to maintain a simmer, allowing the mixture to thicken slightly, for about 5 minutes.

 Make the Waffles

-• In a small bowl, using a clean whisk or a handheld mixer at high speed and beat the egg whites until soft peaks form.
+- Add the egg whites to a small bowl and use a handheld mixer at high speed (or a whisk) to beat the egg whites until soft peaks form.

-• Spray your waffle maker with cooking spray and follow manufacturer instructions for cooking waffles.
+- Spray your waffle maker with cooking spray and follow the manufacturer's instructions for cooking waffles.
 Carefully transfer cooked waffles to a platter and continue the process with the remaining batter.

-• Serve at once sauce on the side.
+- Serve at once with the sauce on the side.

 Video